JohanS11/Taller1Arep/README.md

   ## Java Documentation

   In order to get additional information about this project you can use JavaDoc to get the Documentation.
-  The documentation of this project is located in the folder **JavaDoc** at the root of this project.
+  The documentation of this project is located in this [site](https://johans11.github.io/Taller1Arep/project-reports.html)

   ## Author